jl3dford/CS193_Fall18_Lab1/index.md

 ## Header 2
 ### Header 3

-- Bulleted
-- List

 Reasons I like CS 193:
-1. It's in the Lawson Computer Science Building.
+- It's in the Lawson Computer Science Building.
-2. I love to code!
+- I love to code!

+1.
+2.

 **Bold** and _Italic_ and `Code` text